Nevenall/monsters/Trunkles.md

 #### Stand a Sleepless Watch (+3)

 Trunkles sleeps not, nor ceases searching for dangers, and so makes a most excellent watch.
-Trunkles help gives +3 forward to Take Watch.
+Trunkles help gives +3 forward to anyone Taking Watch.

 #### Sniff Out Dangers (+3)